aspose-words/Aspose-Words-Tutorials/words/italian/java/document-security/keep-documents-safe-secure/_index.md

 builder.writeln("Hello world!
 Since we have set the document's protection level to read-only," +
         " we cannot edit this paragraph without the password.");

-//Gli intervalli modificabili consentono di lasciare aperte parti di documenti protetti per la modifica.
+// Gli intervalli modificabili consentono di lasciare aperte parti di documenti protetti per la modifica.
 EditableRangeStart editableRangeStart = builder.startEditableRange();
 builder.writeln("This paragraph is inside an editable range, and can be edited.");
 EditableRangeEnd editableRangeEnd = builder.endEditableRange();